Call4Cloud | MMP-C | Autopilot | Device Preparation

 The LAPS: Reloaded / Revolutions – Call4Cloud and Intune Proactive Remediations

 Cool!
-We made sure we have an additional local admin on the workstations, should we take a look at the results?.
+We made sure we had an additional local admin on the workstations.
+Should we take a look at the results?

 Huh?
 That’s odd, even while the local user has been created successfully and it’s added to the local admin group why is it giving us the famous error Remediation failed -201628112?

-So looking at the Users/UserName/Password.
-It is telling us that the supported operation is Add and the GET operation is not supported.
-When you have configured this setting from the Endpoint Manager it will report as failed when deployed.
+So, I am looking at the Users/UserName/Password.
+It tells us that the supported operation is Add, and the GET operation is not supported.
+When you configure this setting from the Endpoint Manager, it will report as failed when deployed.

-But like always, I want to know why we can’t get the results.
-So let’s do some troubleshooting why it gives us this error.
+But as always, I want to know why we can’t get the results.
+So, let’s do some troubleshooting to find out why it gives us this error.

 Did you know that all of the settings and expected values are stored in the registry?
 Please take a look at these registry keys